hpc2n/intro-linux/docs/data.md

 Here you will find descptions on how to search for files with specific patterns.

+!!!
+Hint

+    Try out some of these examples.
+You can use the contents of the tarball <a href="../patterns.tar.gz">patterns.tar.gz</a> to play with.
+(Right-click and save to download. <code>tar zxvf patterns.tar.gz</code> to unpack.

 #### grep

 This command searches for patterns in text files.